Rades98/Raduz.KafkaClient/README.md

 ### Exception handling
 For handling exceptions you can implement IConsumerExceptionHandler

+### Pipeline creation
+For logging or performing some other stuff on consumming you can write your very own pipelines by creating objects implementing IConsumerPipelineBehaviour

 ## Publisher
 To publish record to Kafka there is nothing easier than injecting IKafkaPusher to your class and call like: